Modular isomorphisms of $\mathrm{SL}_2(\mathbb{F})$-plethysms for Weyl modules labelled by hook partitions: Introduction

 Because each side equals $(M+N+d)! \bigl/ M!N! d!$, this identity is sometimes referred to as \emph{trinomial revision} \cite[page~174]{GKP89}.
 It is the decategorification, by taking dimensions, of our second main theorem.

 \begin{Theorem}[Trinomial plethysms] Let $M$, $N$, $d \in \N_0$.
 There is an isomorphism of $\SL_2(\F)$-representations

 \end{Theorem}

 While the isomorphism in Theorem~\ref{thm:GTL} can be proved to exist when $\F = \C$ by character calculations, as Example~\ref{ex:Sym} shows, upper and lower symmetric powers typically define non-isomorphic modules over fields of prime characteristic.
-It is therefore remarkable that, when the symmetric powers are chosen correctly, there is an isomorphism holding over any field.
+It is therefore remarkable that, when the symmetric powers are chosen correctly, there is an isomorphism holding over an arbitrary field.
 Again, our proof gives it explicitly.
-To illustrate the power of Theorem~\ref{thm:GTL} we state the following three special cases.
+In \cite{RSWY}, submitted to the arXiv after the original version of this paper, there is a different approach to studying isomorphisms between plethysms via sheaf (hyper)cohomology.
+In Theorem 3.1 the authors give an isomorphism between certain complexes which, in each degree, recovers Theorem~\ref{thm:GTL} over $\F=\C$ for parameters satisfying a certain divisibility condition.
+They conjecture that this divisibility condition can be relaxed.
+This is proved by our Theorem~\ref{thm:GTL} over an arbitrary field.